TestingandQA-Works/TestingandQA-Works/README.md

 ## About Me:

-I am passionate about software testing and quality assurance.
+- I am passionate about software testing and quality assurance.
+- Have 1.11 years of IT industry experience and possess Masters in Computer Application.
-- 🌱 Currently in the process of mastering **Software Testing**
+- Currently in the process of mastering **Software Testing**
-- ⚡ Strong knowledge in **Java, TestNG, Apache Maven, Appium, Jira**
-- 💬 Feel free to ask me about anything; I'll do my best to help!

 ## Skills:
 - Knowledge in software development and testing process.